react-grid-layout/react-draggable/README.md

 // Example: '.handle'
 handle: string,

+// If set to `true`, will allow dragging on non left-button clicks.
+allowAnyClick: boolean,

 // Determines which axis the draggable can move.
 Accepted values:
 // - `both` allows movement horizontally and vertically (default).
 // - `x` limits movement to horizontal axis.